-Daniel Liden is the Director of Data Analytics at the Guinn Center for Policy Priorities in Las Vegas, Nevada.
-In this role, he is responsible for conducting data-driven policy analysis and for supporting ongoing research and data analysis at the Guinn Center.
+Most recently, Daniel Liden was the Director of Data Analytics at the Guinn Center for Policy Priorities in Las Vegas, Nevada.
+In this role, he was responsible for conducting data-driven policy analysis and for supporting ongoing research and data analysis at the Guinn Center.

 Background For the past several months, I have been working on an analysis on the effects of urban heat on vulnerable populations, particularly during a public health crisis.
 For some background, I currently live in Las Vegas, where summer heat can exceed 110 degrees.
 Last summer included a 45-day-long streak of temperatures over 100 degrees.
 Urban heat is not distributed evenly within cities.
 Features such as parks or ponds can lead to cooler temperatures in some areas, while areas without foliage or with dark surfaces such as roads and buildings lead to warmer temperatures.